Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Bean-to-cup coffee machines grind coffee beans just before making your espresso with them.
 Of all the factors that can impact the taste of coffee, the freshness of the coffee grounds is among the most important.
 The longer you wait between grinding the beans and brewing with them, the more time they have to oxidize, which can diminish your coffee’s flavor.

 A coffee maker that grinds and brews can ensure that your beans are ground and extracted quickly, before this happens.
+You just load up the best espresso beans you can find, and the machine takes it from there.

 The fineness of the grind can also make a big difference.
 When making espresso, you want to grind them until they are almost a fine powder.
 You might be able to do this with a hand grinder, but that can be a lot of work, which is why plenty of people turn to a machine instead.